brother/gleshys/README.md

    `gleshys-session-destroy` to invalidate the key and remove the settings file.

-To avoid having to login a API key can be obtained via the web interface of at https://cloud.glesys.com, this key has no timeout and as long as the config file is provided (or you use the standard file) the commands will just continue to work.
-Uee with care.
-`gleshys session-destroy` will wipe all these settings regardless of what login mechanism was used.
+To avoid having to login, an API key can be obtained via the web interface at https://cloud.glesys.com.
+This key has no timeout and as long as the config file is provided (or you use the standard file) the commands will just continue to work.
+Uee with care.  `gleshys session-destroy` will wipe all these settings regardless of what login mechanism was used.

 # What's up?